Welcome to Health Services!

 Emergency Medical Authorization

 In accordance with ORC 3313.671 (K-12th) and ORC 5104.014 (PK), all new students are required to submit a current immunization record, from a physician office or county health department, prior to the 15th day of school.
 Students who fail to meet this deadline will be withheld from attending school until one is submitted.
 It is the parent’s responsibility to ensure that this documentation is submitted.
 Immunization requirements are changed frequently by the Ohio Department of Health.
 Immunization requirements for school attendance can be found in the right side panel.
-Documents may be scanned using the SNAP Health Portal.

 Parents who chose to exempt their child from receiving immunizations will need to provide the clinic with a school issued immunization exemption form on an annual basis by the 15th day of school.
 The exemption form is available upon request to the school nurse.
 Please be advised that legislative policies regarding the permissiveness of immunization exemptions is currently being reviewed, and the school policies regarding this issue may be subject to change.